 This shift toward “contextual search” just confirms what SEOs are already aware of: when it comes to improving a site’s visibility in the search engine results, keywords just ain’t cuttin’ it anymore.
 In order to provide context, sites must have good content.
 As Google predicts search behavior, SEOs must follow along and predict search engine technology.
 And if mobile isn’t already a part of your site’s SEO strategy… you better get there, quick.

 The Bottom Line

-Google is moving toward technology that not only gathers information about your present (where you are, your search history – I could go on but it could get scary; check out Nick’s blog instead), but also about your future.
+Google is moving toward technology that not only gathers information about your present (where you are, your search history – I could go on but it could get scary), but also about your future.
 The purpose?
 Not to control you, as some conspiracy theorists might suggest – but to make your search experience as intuitive and personalized as possible.